ag999git/python-book-2026/chapter-1-Python-Basics-I/python-basics-I.md

 Python developers do the same → they write **PEPs** to propose improvements.

 #### 4.2 What is PEP 8
+You can check out details of PEP 8 [here](https://peps.python.org/pep-0008/)

 **PEP 8 = The official Style Guide for Python code**